grantns/Data-Science-Salary-Calculator/README.md

 <img width="468" height="386" alt="image" src="https://github.com/user-attachments/assets/a865bdee-f92d-47d6-a8f2-30486c623ad0" />

-### Conclusion
+## Conclusion

 I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
+Utilizing data from my Excel dataset, this dashboard allows users to make informed decisions about their career paths.
 Exploring the functionalities to understand how location and job type influence salaries.